nylssoft/MynaAPIServer/README.md

 # MynaAPIServer

 Provides a portal server with games and applications that can be published using a web server.
 The portal server runs on Unix or Windows.
-Currently all provided services are only available in german.

 The following games are provided:
 - Skat, a german card game